avila-a/Capstone-Project-ASDS/Easter situation - Meeting with Raúl 052020.md

-# Meeting with Raúl 05/2020
+# Meeting with Alasdair 05/2020

-:question: Q. MY400 assignment?
+* :question: Q. MY400 assignment? $\rightarrow$ Would you correct them?
+Read them?
+Some things were not mentioned by lack of space
+* :question: Any doubts regarding my Capstone presentation? (sample, technique, assumptions...)
+* :question: Anything that you would like to review?

 ## Main points: